 Since our inception, we have incurred significant operating losses.
-Our net loss was €58.6 million for the year ended December 31, 2017 and, excluding this 2017 loss, we had an accumulated deficit of €102.5 million as of December 31, 2017.
+Our net loss was &58.6 million for the year ended December 31, 2017 and &34.5 million for the six months ended June 30, 2018.
+Excluding this 2018 loss, we had an accumulated deficit of &161.1 million as of June 30, 2018.
 We expect to incur significant expenses and substantial operating losses over the next several years as we continue our research and development efforts and advance the clinical development of elafibranor, as well as our IVD test and our other drug candidates, in the United States, Europe and elsewhere.
 Our net losses may fluctuate significantly from quarter to quarter and year to year, depending on the timing of our clinical trials and our expenditures on other research and development activities.
 We anticipate that our expenses will increase substantially in connection with our ongoing activities, as we:

-- initiate and conduct our planned preclinical studies and clinical trials of our drug candidates, including our ongoing pivotal Phase 3 clinical trial of elafibranor for the treatment of NASH and our ongoing and planned clinical trials of elafibranor for the treatment of PBC; - continue and complete the validation and development of our IVD test for NASH; - continue the research and development of our other drug candidates, including planned and future preclinical studies and clinical trials; - seek to discover and develop additional drug candidates and explore combination therapies for our existing drug candidates; - seek regulatory approval for our IVD test and any drug candidates that successfully complete clinical trials; - assist with the scale-up of our subcontractors' manufacturing capabilities in order to support the launch of additional clinical trials and the commercialization of our drug candidates, if approved; - establish a sales and marketing infrastructure for the commercialization of our drug candidates, if approved, in certain geographies, either on our own or in partnership with a third party; - maintain, expand and protect our intellectual property portfolio; - hire additional clinical, quality control and scientific personnel; and - add operational, financial and management information systems and personnel, including personnel to support our product development and commercialization efforts and our operations as a public company listed in the United States.
+- initiate and conduct our planned preclinical studies and clinical trials of our drug candidates, including our ongoing pivotal Phase 3 clinical trial of elafibranor for the treatment of NASH and our planned clinical trials of elafibranor for the treatment of PBC; - continue and complete the validation and development of our IVD test for NASH; - continue the research and development of our other drug candidates, including planned and future preclinical studies and clinical trials; - seek to discover and develop additional drug candidates and explore combination therapies for our existing drug candidates; - seek regulatory approval for our IVD test and any drug candidates that successfully complete clinical trials; - assist with the scale-up of our subcontractors' manufacturing capabilities in order to support the launch of additional clinical trials and the commercialization of our drug candidates, if approved; - establish a sales and marketing infrastructure for the commercialization of our drug candidates, if approved, in certain geographies, either on our own or in partnership with a third party; - maintain, expand and protect our intellectual property portfolio; - hire additional clinical, quality control and scientific personnel; and - add operational, financial and management information systems and personnel, including personnel to support our product development and commercialization efforts and our operations as a public company listed in the United States.